-Fixed tissues: The remainder of the brain from cattle, sheep and goats, with residual cerebellum and brainstem attached, should be then be submerged in 10% buffered formalin after removal.
+Fixed tissues: The remainder of the brain from both cattle and sheep, with residual cerebellum and brainstem attached, should be then be submerged in 10% buffered formalin after removal.
 Prompt fixation helps to avoid artefactual vacuolation associated with decomposition that may mimic BSE/scrapie.
 It is important to ensure adequate volumes of 10% buffered formalin solution are used.
-Cattle brains need to be fixed in a minimum of 5 litres of 10% buffered formalin and sheep/goat brains in a minimum of 1 litre of 10% buffered formalin for a minimum of 7 days at room temperature (do not chill or freeze).
+Cattle brains need to be fixed in a minimum of 2 litres of 10% buffered formalin and sheep brains in a minimum of 1 litre of 10% buffered formalin for a minimum of 7 days at room temperature (do not chill or freeze).